A Guide To Pine, Arizona (And What You Shouldn’t Miss)

-Pine, Arizona, makes a refreshing day trip for some hiking amid the pines, beautiful natural wonders – and some great pizza.
+Pine, Arizona, makes a refreshing trip for hiking amid the pines, natural wonders – and some great pizza.
 Here are the best things to do.

 Getting to Pine

 Take the AZ-87 N through the enormous Tonto National Forest.
 The land gets rockier and the trees get denser.

 There are green rolling hills and curvy roads and patches of snow by the road.
 The change in the scenery – after less than a two-hour drive – is remarkable.

 A friendly ranger greets you at the visitor’s center.